 These programs are some of the lucrative senior benefits Ontario has to offer.

-The Old Age Security (OAS) is a pension program that offers a monthly payment to adults aged 65 or older.
-This payment is taxable, and the amount your older one receives is mainly determined by their income and time spent in Canada or some other specific countries since turning 18 years.
+Old Age Security (OAS) is a pension program that offers a monthly payment to adults aged 65 or older.
+This payment is taxable, and the amount an older adult receives is mainly determined by their income and time spent in Canada or other specific countries since turning 18.

-Meanwhile, there is the Guaranteed Income Supplement (GIS), another monthly benefit for older adults at least 65 years old.
-To qualify for the GIS, your loved one must be a resident of Canada, a recipient of the Old Age Security pension, and a low-income earner – below the program’s maximum annual income threshold based on your older folk’s marital status.
+Meanwhile, the Guaranteed Income Supplement (GIS) is another monthly benefit for older adults who are at least 65 years old.
+To qualify for the GIS, you or your loved one must be a resident of Canada, a recipient of the Old Age Security pension, and a low-income earner – below the program’s maximum annual income threshold based on your older folk’s marital status.

-In Ontario, GIS beneficiaries can also receive the Guaranteed Annual Income System (GAINS) benefit, another non-taxable payment for older folks.
-As long as your loved one gets the OAS pension and the GIS benefit, they don’t need to apply to receive GAINS.
+In Ontario, GIS beneficiaries can also receive the Guaranteed Annual Income System (GAINS) benefit, another non-taxable payment for older adults.
+If you or your loved one gets the OAS pension and the GIS benefit, there is no need to apply to receive GAINS.

 It is essential to point out that the monthly amount paid out to eligible candidates of GAINS is reviewed every quarter to accommodate inflation changes in the province.